ysndr/MSc-Thesis/chapter/evaluation.md

 ##### Diagnostics {#sec:diagnostics@res}

-While the diagnostics shown by NLS appear to behave unexpectedly for some users in [@fig:results-comp-experience], all participants marked that those did not deter from keep using NLS for it as displayed in [@fig:results-comp-expectations].
+While the diagnostics shown by NLS appear to behave unexpectedly for some users in [@fig:results-comp-experience], no user felt detered from keep using NLS for it as displayed in [@fig:results-comp-expectations].
-In the comments some respondents praised the "quick" and "direct feedback" as well as the visual error markers pointing to the exact locations of possible issues while others mentioned "unclear messages".
+Some respondents praised the "quick" and "direct feedback" as well as the visual error markers pointing to the exact locations of possible issues.
-However, it was pointed out that it contracts were not checked by the Language Server.
+On the contrary, others mentioned "unclear messages" and pointed out that contracts were not checked by the Language Server.
 Moreover, a performance issue was brought up noting that in some situations NLS "queues a lot of work and does not respond".

 ##### Code Completion {#sec:code-completion@res}

 Comments about the Code Completion feature were unanimously critical.
 Some participants noted the little gained "value over the token based completion built into the editor" while others specifically pointed at "missing type information and docs".
-Additionally record field completion was found to be missing, yet highly valued.
+Additionally, record field completion was found to be missing, albeit highly valued.

 ##### Document Navigation {#sec:document-navigation@res}

-Results and comments about the Go-To-Definition and Find-Referneces were polarized.
+Results and comments about the Go-To-Definition and Find-References were polarized.
-On the one hand users reported no issues while others experienced unexpected behavior or were unable to use the feature at all (cf. [@fig:results-comp-experience]).
+Some users experienced unexpected behavior or were unable to use the feature at all (cf. [@fig:results-comp-experience]).
 Similarly, the comments on one hand suggest that "the feature works well and is quick" while on the other mention inconsistencies and unavailabilty.
-More practically, cross file navigation was named an important missing feature.
+More soecifically, cross file navigation was named an important missing feature.

 ##### General Performance {#sec:general-performance@res}

-The responses to this item suggest that NLS' perfomance is largely dependent on its usage.
+The responses to the general performance suggest that NLS' perfomance is largely dependent on its usage.
 On unmodified files queries were reported to evaluate "instantaniously".
-However modifying files caused that "modifications stack up" causing high CPU usage and generally "very slow" responses.
+However, modifying files caused that "modifications stack up" causing high CPU usage and generally "very slow" responses.
-Others pointed out that documentation was slow to resolve while the server itself was "generally fast".
+Besides, documentation was reported as slow to resolve while the server itself was "generally fast".

 ### Quantitative